 Cancer survivors often fear their diseases will return, though it is difficult to determine how high their risks are.
 This can vary based on the person, type of cancer, treatments, and various other factors.
 However, there are certain healthy lifestyle habits that can reduce your senior loved one’s chance of a cancer recurrence.
-The staff at Home Care Assistance, a leading provider of in-home care in Phoenix, discusses some of these strategies.
+The staff at Phoenix Home Care Assistance, a leading provider of elderly care, discusses some of these strategies.

 Participate in Physical Activity

 Many seniors become sedentary after beating cancer for the first time because they have undergone a tremendous physical and emotional battle, and they feel it only seems fitting to take some time to relax.
 However, the National Cancer Institute is now telling older adults this could be a mistake.
 Getting 30 minutes of moderate physical activity at least 5 days a week can reduce your loved one’s risk of relapsing by as much as 40 percent.